-The in-state tuition rate shall be extended to students who have resided for at least 12 continuous months immediately preceding application for admission.
+The in-state tuition rate is extended to students who have resided for a minimum of twelve continuous months immediately preceding the date of application for admission.

-In-state tuition may be extended to students who reside outside of Alabama in a state and county within fifty (50) miles of a Gadsden State Community College campus, provided, however, that the campus must have been in existence and operating as of October 1, 2008.
+In-state tuition may be extended to students who reside outside of Alabama in a state and county within fifty (50) miles of a Gadsden State Community College campus, provided, however, that the campus must have been in existence and operating as of January 1, 1996.
 Eligible counties in Georgia include: Carroll, Chattooga, Floyd, Haralson, Heard, Paulding and Polk.